Ultralong-distance quantum correlations in three-terminal Josephson junctions: Numerical results

 \section{Numerical results}

-In this section, we provide selection of numerical data for the reduced model~II, see the above section~\ref{sec:reduction-0D}.
+In this section, we provide selection of numerical data for the reduced model~II, defined in the above section~\ref{sec:reduction-0D}.

+We successively introduce the calculations and present the ultralong-distance effect, see figures~\ref{fig:vs-R} and~\ref{fig:vs-R-Dynes}. {Next, we present} the cross-over from the Floquet-Andreev quartets to the ultralong-distance Floquet-Tomasch octets in the quartet phase sensitivity of the current, as the distance between the dots is increased from $R_0/\xi_{ball}(0)\alt 1$ to $R_0/\xi_{ball}(0)\agt 1$ and to $R_0/\xi_{ball}(0)\gg 1$, see figures~\ref{fig:vs-V-1} and~\ref{fig:vs-V-2}.

 The current of the $S_a$-$D_x$-$S_c$-$D_{x'}$-$S_b$ double quantum dot three-terminal Josephson junction is obtained from the fully dressed Dyson-Keldysh equations to all orders in the tunneling amplitudes.

-We successively introduce the calculations and present the ultralong effect, see figure~\ref{fig:vs-R}, and the cross-over from the Floquet-Andreev quartets to the ultralong distance Floquet-Tomasch octets in the quartet phase sensitivity of $I_{sym}$, as the distance between the dots is increased from $R_0/\xi_0\alt 1$ to $R_0/\xi_0\agt 1$ and to $R_0/\xi_0\gg 1$, see figures~\ref{fig:vs-V-1} and~\ref{fig:vs-V-2}.

 Concerning the algorithms, the code is based on numerically exact implementation of the Dyson and Dyson-Keldysh Eqs.~(\ref{eq:Dyson})-(\ref{eq:Gpm}), see Appendix~\ref{app:themethod}.
 The Dyson Eq.~(\ref{eq:Dyson}) is solved with recursive Green's functions in energy \cite{Cuevas} and sparse matrix algorithms are used for the matrix products.
 Details about the algorithms can be found in the Appendix of Ref.~\onlinecite{Sotto}.

 Based on symmetry arguments \cite{Melin1,Jonckheere}, we implement the hopping amplitudes $J_{a,x}=J_{b,x'}$ and $J_{\alpha,x}=J_{\beta,x'}$, thus with $\Gamma_{x,a}=\Gamma_{x',b}$ and $\Gamma_{x,\alpha}=\Gamma_{x',\beta}$ for the normal-state line-width broadening parameters $\Gamma_n=J_n^2/W$.
 Then, we evaluate the current of the clusters of Cooper pairs as